 The Earned Income Credit is a tax credit based on the type of pay that you earn.
 It applies to Sole Traders, proprietary directors (owning more than 15% of the ordinary share capital of a company), and the spouse or child of proprietary directors.

 Sole Traders starting a business while working full-time can avail of both the Earned Income Credit and the Employee Tax Credit.
 However, there are limitations on the combined amount which cannot exceed a certain amount, so we recommend that you seek advice from a professional.

 It’s important to note that proprietary directors (owning more than 15% of ordinary share capital in a company), their spouse or civil partner receiving income directly related to that directorship cannot claim the employee tax credit.

 How to claim tax credits?

-Sole Traders and Directors need to file income tax returns every year by completing a Form 11 on Revenue’s Online System (ROS).
+Sole Traders and directors need to file income tax returns every year by completing a Form 11 on Revenue’s Online System (ROS).
 This is sometimes be referred to as a Directors Return if you are a Director of an Irish company.